Course Tips by PGA Club Professional James Single

 The longest hole on the course is a slight dog leg left to right.
 The fairway is generous off the tee but a drive pushed to the right from the men’s tee will need a reload as thick trees are waiting to engulf a loose drive.
-There is a water hazard that runs along the entire left hand side of the hole and also a water hazard on the right side of the hole that runs for the majority of the hole which is quite a ways right of the fairway.
-An ideal shot will hit towards the mounds which are on the left hand side of the hole.
+There is a penalty area that runs along the entire left hand side of the hole and also a penalty area on the right side of the hole that runs for the majority of the hole which is quite a ways right of the fairway.
+An ideal shot will hit towards the penalty area on the left hand side of the hole.
 The best place to leave your second shot is from 130-150 metres from the green.
 This will leave you short of a dam which encroaches to the left side of the fairway.

 The green is fairly flat and very generous in size.
 There are three green side bunkers waiting for any pushed or pulled approach shots.
 This is a good birdie opportunity.

 Professional Tip-For the longer hitters there is a chance to cut off a bit of the dogleg by driving the ball over the edge of the right trees, leaving between 220-250 metres to the green.
-This is a risk reward tee-shot, a tee-shot too far right will find trees or even an unseen hazard.
-A tee-shot hooked left could run through the fairway into a hazard as well.
+This is a risk reward tee-shot, a tee-shot too far right will find trees or even an unseen penalty area.
+A tee-shot hooked left could run through the fairway into a penalty area as well.

 A solid par three surrounded by two greenside bunkers.
 There is dense scrub to the right of hole for any poorly sliced tee-shots as well as trees lining the left side of the hole.
 There are two mounds about 20 metres short of the green which could affect the bounce of a shorter hitters tee-shot.
 The green has a false front which will cause balls to roll back down of the front of the green.
 There is a subtle ridge which runs up the middle of the green which can cause some confusing putts.
 The best miss is to leave the ball short of the green.

-The 14th is the second toughest hole on the course for a reason.
-Trees and scrub line the entire right side of the fairway and the tee shot sets you up to aim towards a hazard that runs along the entire left side of the fairway.
+The 14th is the toughest hole on the course for a reason.
+A penalty area lines the entire right side of the fairway and the tee shot sets you up to aim towards a penalty area that runs along the entire left side of the fairway.
 Although the fairway is generous, a miss either side will have you looking at bogey or worse.
-There are no greenside bunkers to worry about on this hole with the green being generously long with slight slop from back to front.
-A leave underneath the pin is ideal to leave an uphill putt.
-Like most holes going over the back is a cardinal sin with short or left being the best place to miss.
+There are no greenside bunkers to worry about on this hole but a penalty area short and left of the green will collect a mishit or a shot turning from right to left.
+With the green being generously long with slight slope from back to front leaving the ball underneath the pin is ideal to leave an uphill putt.
+Like most holes going over the back is a cardinal sin with short, right being the best place to miss.